You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 Every second Sunday of the month, the Gran Balon antiques market is held in the same area, and this really has to be seen to be believed.

-Grand Balon is one of the biggest antique markets in the entire world, and some incredible bargains can be discovered, but make sure you give yourself plenty of time as there is so much to see.
+Grand Balon is one of the biggest antique markets in the entire world, and some incredible bargains can be discovered, but make sure you give yourself plenty of time, as there is so much to see.

 Corso Racconigi: Particularly good here is the fresh produce section, which is below street level and is home to some of the best cheese, meat, and seafood in all of Turin.
 This is the market my husband loves; he spends hours here choosing what he'd like me to cook for dinner!

 The morning market in Crocetta, just off Corso Duca degli Abruzzi, is another great favorite of mine.
 Crocetta is the best market for clothes, bags, and shoes.
-Original and 100% authentic designer names can be found everywhere at a fraction of the retail price.Crocetta is a pretty upmarket area, so they would never dare sell fakes!
+Original and 100% authentic designer names can be found everywhere at a fraction of the retail price.
+Crocetta is a pretty upmarket area, so they would never dare sell fakes!

 The neighborhood here is lovely; exploring this market or just sitting at one of the coffee bars with a morning espresso or cappuccino and croissant while taking in the atmosphere is definitely one of life's little pleasures.
 If you are looking to do some serious clothes shopping in Turin, then do make a point of visiting.

-Inside this massive shop and market, you'll find wall-to-wall gourmet delights and the best food Piedmont has to offer, from truffles to chocolates and everything in between.Nearly everything sold here is produced by small artisans and is of the highest quality.
+Inside this massive shop and market, you'll find wall-to-wall gourmet delights and the best food Piedmont has to offer, from truffles to chocolates and everything in between.
+Nearly everything sold here is produced by small artisans and is of the highest quality.

 The ten or so restaurants inside the store allow you to sample some of the best of Italian cuisine, from ice cream made the old-fashioned way to the most wonderful cheeses you will ever eat.

-Eataly is almost like doing a tour of the very best of Italian food, but instead of having to travel thousands of miles to discover these wonderful “slow food” producers; they are all here under one roof.
+Eataly is almost like doing a tour of the very best of Italian food, but instead of having to travel thousands of miles to discover these wonderful “slow food” producers, they are all here under one roof.
 It's worth making the trip to Italy just to visit Eataly!

-The best time to visit for shopping is in January or July, when the big sales are held.
+The best time to visit for shopping is in early January or July, when the big sales are held.

-Take in the atmosphere on a Saturday, when all of Turin seems to dress up in their finest to parade up and down this street and to be seen at the coffee bars of the adjoining Piazza San Carlo.
+Take in the atmosphere on a Saturday, when all of Turin seem to dress up in their finest to parade up and down this street and to be seen at the coffee bars of the adjoining Piazza San Carlo.
 Also, explore the beautiful Galleria San Federico, home to one of Turin's oldest cinemas, The Lux.

 Via Garibaldi is another shopping street that is well worth a visit; not as upmarket as Via Roma, this pedestrianized street is packed with fascinating little shops and always has a wonderfully eclectic feel.
 I love the old Farmacia Bosio, just one of the many stores in Via Garibaldi that seem to have been here forever.